Welcome

 -

-This panel groups the configurations of each camera assigned to the zone.
+This panel groups the configurations of each camera assigned to the area.

 -